 If you’d like to try this, I suggest you pick phrases that fit your particular circumstance and repeat them silently or softly to yourself: “It’s hurts to leave a gathering before it's over”; “I’m sad to be alone in the bedroom.”
 If speaking to yourself in this way brings tears to your eyes, that’s okay.
 They’re tears of compassion.
 To quote Lord Byron, “The dew of compassion is a tear.”

 Feeling Joy for Others.
-Sometimes I practice what's known in Buddhism as mudita.
-It means cultivating joy for others who are happy.
+Sometimes I work on cultivating joy for others who are happy.
 I think about the good time everyone is having and try to feel joy for them.
 If I feel envy instead, I don’t blame myself.
-I just acknowledge with compassion that this is what I’m feeling and then I try mudita again.
+I just acknowledge with compassion that this is what I’m feeling and then I try again.
 I imagine their smiling faces and the sound of their laughter.
 After a time, I can’t help but feel happy for them, even if I’m still sad.
 And sometimes, I even start to feel joy myself, as if everyone is having a good time for me.